 If the machine shows a red icon, state disconnected the machine is not reachable at all.
 This has nothing to do with the device driver, the controller is switched off, it’s a network issue, DNS Hostname or IP Address is wrong.
 With CollectStates = 1 set in CNCnetPDM.ini you get output E 0 in regular intervals in this case.

-If the machine shows a green icon, state connected but you do not see any output even there is activity at the controller the machine is reachable but the MTConnect device driver is not able to connect to the Okuma MTConnect Adapter at the controller.
+If the machine also shows a red icon, state disconnected but you do not see any output even there is activity at the controller the machine is reachable but the MTConnect device driver is not able to connect to the Adapter at the controller.
 In this case, check your controller setup and the parameters used in section [RS232] of CNCnetPDM.ini.
-Please use the tool Okuma test program to check if you are able to connect to the Adapter and get data.
+Please use the tool Okuma MTConnect Adapter Analyzer to check if you are able to connect to the Adapter and get data.
 With CollectStates = 1 set in CNCnetPDM.ini you get output E 1 in regular intervals in this case.

 If you do not get any tag data please make sure that entries CollectOrders, CollectQuality and CollectFeeder are set to 1 in section [General] of CNCnetPDM.ini.